MicrosoftDocs/windows-itpro-docs/windows/deployment/update-boot-image.md

 <!-- 7894697 -->

-This walkthrough describes how to update a Windows PE (WinPE) boot image with the latest cumulative update.
+Microsoft recommends updating Windows PE (WinPE) boot images with the latest cumulative update for maximum security and protection.
+The latest cumulative updates may also resolve known issues.
+This walkthrough describes how to update a WinPE boot image with the latest cumulative update.

 ## Prerequisites

 - [Windows Assessment and Deployment Kit (Windows ADK)](/windows-hardware/get-started/adk-install) - It's recommended to use the latest version of the ADK.
 - [Windows PE add-on for the Windows ADK](/windows-hardware/get-started/adk-install).
 Make sure the version of Windows PE matches the version of Windows ADK that is being used.
-- Boot image - This can be `winpe.wim` included with the Windows ADK.
+- Windows PE boot image
 - Latest cumulative update downloaded from the [Microsoft Update Catalog](https://catalog.update.microsoft.com/) site.

-## Overview

-Note about boot.wim from installation media
-Note about Win11 ADK only having x64 boot images
-Note about Windows Server 2012 R2

 ## Steps